ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 `ZeroTraceAPI@proton.me`

-When relevant, include the plugin version, Amulet version, Minecraft Bedrock version, and a clear description.
+When relevant, include the plugin or tool version, Amulet version, Minecraft Bedrock version, and a clear description.
 Email support is not guaranteed, but reasonable project-related messages are welcome.